justinmanley/playfair/README.md

 ruqya
 =====

-Automated SVG chart and graph generation using d3 and PhantomJS.
+Generate charts and graphs from the command line using d3 and PhantomJS.